Bullying, Discrimination and Harassment

 Harassment in the legal industry: Cultural change requires a movement, not a mandate by Alexia Bailey and Marissa Mackie, Bulletin, September 2021

-It's incumbent on all of us to improve workplace culture by Rebecca Sandford - Bulletin, August 2021
+It's incumbent on all of us to improve workplace cultureby Rebecca Sandford - Bulletin, August 2021

 Bullying, sexual harassment and discrimination in the legal profession: What is the Society doing about it? by Amy Nikolovski, Bulletin, December 2020